MicrosoftDocs/win32/desktop-src/Fax/-mfax-saving-and-refreshing-objects.md

 ---
-Description: 'Many fax service administration Component Object Model (COM) objects have Save or Refresh methods you can use to write their configuration to the fax server or to refresh their settings from values in the fax server.' ms.assetid: '9d5c9439-e3d1-4130-923a-60e4e8bf8e34'
+Description: Many fax service administration Component Object Model (COM) objects have Save or Refresh methods you can use to write their configuration to the fax server or to refresh their settings from values in the fax server. ms.assetid: 9d5c9439-e3d1-4130-923a-60e4e8bf8e34
-title: Saving and Refreshing Objects
+title: Saving and Refreshing Objects ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Saving and Refreshing Objects